Qing X. Li PhD

 Recent Publications

 - Li B, Cui W, Yang J. 2020.
 Enhanced skeletal muscle growth in myostatin-deficient transgenic pigs had improved glucose uptake in stretozotocin -induced diabetes.
-Transgenic Research. https://doi.org/10.1007/s11248-020-00194-y
+Trans-genic Research. https://doi.org/10.1007/s11248-020-00194-y

 Recent Grants

-- Nutrient Bioavailability-Phytonutrients and Beyond, USDA-Hatch
+- Nutrient Bioavailability-Phytonutrients and Beyond, USDA-Hatch, 2019-present

 - Post-harvest food technology and nutrition/ Bioactive Compound.
-USDA, 2018-20. $50K
+USDA, 2019-present

 Current Graduate Students